sammancoaching/website/_learning_hours/testable_design/naming.md

 The steps are *obvious nonsense*, *honest incomplete* and *honest complete*.

-1. *obvious nonsense* is about changing the current dishonest nonsense name to an honest one.
+1. *Obvious nonsense* is about changing the current dishonest nonsense name to an honest one.
 It can also be used when a block of code is extracted, as a part of a refactoring.
 2. *Honest incomplete* is a way to improve it to be honest about one thing, and state that this is not all there is.